mtiller/ModelicaBook/text/source/behavior/discrete/measuring.rst

 programming languages work.
 The statements in the algorithm section are executed in order and each statement isn't interpreted as an equation, but rather as an assignment of an expression to a variable.
 The familiarity of assignment statements may make using ``algorithm`` sections attractive to people with a programming background who find the otherwise equation oriented aspects of Modelica disorienting and unfamiliar.
 But be aware that one big reason to avoid ``algorithm`` sections is because they interfere with the symbolic manipulation performed by the Modelica compiler.
 This can result in both poor simulation performance and a loss of flexibility in how you compose your models.

-.. todo:: what would be the alternative?
-	  note, reworded this because it sounded like it was saying familiarity with assignment statements is the reason to avoid them
+So it is best to use an ``equation`` section whenever possible

 In our case, there are no significant consequences to using the ``algorithm`` section.
 Here is an example of how the previous